 Background and activities

 Simon Elias Bibri is a Ph.D scholar in the area of smart sustainable cities of the future and Assistant Professor at the Norwegian University of Science and Technology (NTNU), Department of Computer and Information Science and Department of Urban Design and Planning, Trondheim, Norway.
-His true passion for academic and lifelong learning, coupled with his natural thirst for interdisciplinary knowledge, has led him to wittingly pursue an unusual academic journey by embarking on studying a diverse range of subject areas—at the intersection of computer science, data science, and the social sciences.
+His true passion for academic and lifelong learning, coupled with his natural thirst for interdisciplinary knowledge, has led him to wittingly pursue an unusual academic journey by embarking on studying a diverse range of subject areas—at the intersection of computer science, information science, environmental science, and the social and human sciences.
 His intellectual pursuits and endeavors have hitherto resulted in an educational background encompassing knowledge from, and meta–knowledge about, different academic and scientific disciplines.
 He holds the following degrees:

 Bachelor of Science in computer engineering with a major in ICT management and strategy